bundlesorg/core/README.md

     -   **`bundlers`** (_required_) _{String[]|Function[]|Object[]}_ Each bundler processes `input` in a specified way.
 A bundler can be any of the following (see also [creating a bundler](#creating-a-bundler)):
         -   A Function: `(bundle = {}, bundler = {}) => { // Do something cool. }`.
         -   A Node module: `'my-cool-bundler'` or `'./path/to/bundler'`
         -   An Object, where the `run` property is a Node module or a Function.
+This allows you to attach bundler specific configuration.
     -   **`id`** _{String}_ ID / identifier for this bundle.
 If this doesn't exist, Bundles will use its index position in `bundles`.

 -   **`on`** _{Object}_ Callback functions which hook into the Bundles workflow.
 Potential hooks include: